How to build an online brand: Charcoal's inbound marketing formula—pt. 3

 People are scared of spam.
 They only want to give away their contact information when they can’t find their solution for free anywhere else.
 This is why an effective case study looks to solve a niche problem.
 But don’t worry, because you can target your case studies through digital ads and relevant online communities to reach thousands of users interested in solving their niche problem.

-User reviews: will benefit your online brand in two ways.
+These will benefit your online brand in two ways.
 The first, is a reviews power to amplify your credibility as users find you.
 When potential customers or clients search your businesses name, they’ll have instant access to Google reviews as well as reviews found online from other sources (like Yellow Pages.)
 As far as statistics go, these reviews are almost as persuasive as a personal recommendation.
 In fact, 88% of users trust online reviews as much as a personal recommendation.

 The second, is providing credibility for your organization when search engines come crawling, especially if you’re a local business.
 The more reviews you have (considering they are mostly positive) the higher you will rank in Google’s local listings.
 You can even use this helpful tool to create your own shareable review request!
 Dish it out to past, present, and future customers, and you’re golden!